 ETFs can be bought or sold at anytime during the trading day.
 In other words, you know their price at any given point during the day.
 Mutual Funds, on the other hand, can only be bought or sold at the close of the trading day, meaning that they are only priced at the end of the day.
 This is not really a big deal for long term investors.

 ETFs are generally much less expensive than Mutual Funds.
-But why is this?
-Mutual funds are actual companies that have expenses and overhead.
-For example, they have an 800 # that you can call into and speak to one of their service representatives.
+Mutual Funds are actual companies that have expenses and overhead.
+For example, they have an 800 # that you can call into and speak to their customer service representatives.
 They mail you statements and marketing literature.
+They have a website that you log into to see details about your investments.
 They have rent and utilities.
-All of these items are costly and as such investors share the burden.
+All of these items are costly and as such investors in Mutual Funds share the burden.
 ETFs do not have these issues / costs since they are traded directly on a stock market exchange such as the New York Stock Exchange.
-In essence, there is no middle-man, which essentially is what a mutual fund company is.
-By the way, according to Morningstar, the average expense ratio for a mutual fund is 1.33% while the average expense ratio for an ETF is 0.40%.
+In essence, a Mutual Fund is a middle-man, which is why they tend to be more costly.

-ETFs do not have Style Drift.
+ETFs typically do not have Style Drift.
 Style Drift is when an investment deviates from its objective.
 For example, you could own a Mutual Fund called the “Large Company U.S. Stock Mutual Fund”.
-Its objective is to purchase large company stocks within the U.S. However, the mutual fund manager may decide to own some international stocks to deceptively improve the mutual fund’s performance.
-As a result, you now do not have the investment that you thought you purchased.
-Plus if you had purchased another International Mutual Fund, you would now likely have more international exposure than you desired.
+Its objective is to purchase large company stocks within the U.S. However, the Mutual Fund manager may decide to own some international stocks to deceptively improve the Mutual Fund’s performance.
+As a result, you do not fully have the investment that you thought you purchased.
+Plus if you had purchased another international Mutual Fund, you would now likely have more international exposure than you desired.
 But the sad thing is, you likely wouldn’t even know it because you thought your U.S. Mutual Fund was simply U.S. stocks.

 ETFs generally do not have Stock Overlap so long as you have different categories of ETFs.
 Stock Overlap is when you own the same stock within multiple investments.
-For example, you could own Google stock in all 3 of the mutual funds that you have.
+For example, you could own Google stock in all 3 of the Mutual Funds that you have.
 This would not necessarily be prudent diversification.
-The ETF portfolios that we build for clients do not have any Stock Overlap.
-All of the stocks and bonds are truly unique, which we believe is the best way to invest.

 ETFs don’t have hidden trading costs.
-Did you know that the expense ratio publicly listed for a mutual fund is not the only expense you incur (if you recall from above, the average expense ratio is 1.33%)?
-Every time a mutual fund manager buys and sells a stock or bond, there is a trading charge associated.
+Did you know that the expense ratio publicly listed for a Mutual Fund is not the only expense you incur?
+Every time a Mutual Fund manager buys and sells a stock or bond, there is a trading charge associated.
 According to John Bogle of Vanguard, this fee averages 1.00%.
-This fee is in addition to the expense ratio and can only be found by looking in the mutual fund’s Statement of Additional Information.
-In other words, mutual fund companies DO NOT have to tell you about this hidden cost.
-This, unfortunately is a very deceptive practice of mutual funds.
-Additionally, when stocks and bonds are constantly sold within a mutual fund, not only does it increase your costs, but it also increases your taxation.
+This fee is in addition to the expense ratio and can only be found by looking in the Mutual Fund’s Statement of Additional Information.
+In other words, Mutual Fund companies DO NOT have to tell you about this hidden cost.
+This, unfortunately is a very deceptive practice of Mutual Funds.
+Additionally, when stocks and bonds are constantly sold within a Mutual Fund, not only does it increase your costs, but it also increases your taxation.

 Brad Tinnon, Owner